DavidKarnik/todolist/README.md

 ## Deployment

 #### Frontend + Backend
-Aplication is hosted on [Render](https://render.com/)
+Application is hosted on [Render](https://render.com/). </br>
+Run `npm run build` in root directory of project for build the application. <br>
+Run `node app.js` for start application server.
+Navigate to `http://localhost:3000/`.

 #### MongoDB Database
-Database is saved in secured hidden repository and is hosted on [MongoDB Atlas](https://www.mongodb.com/atlas/database) - Multi-Cloud Database Service.
+Database is saved in secured hidden repository and is hosted on [MongoDB Atlas](https://www.mongodb.com/atlas/database) - Multi-Cloud Database Service. </br>

 ## Screenshots